Chart Color Schemes

 Employment

-Agriculture, forestry & fishing is under-represented, with only 2.6% of Emerald Beach's workforce compared to 5.3% in Rest of NSW.
-The area appears to offer limited local employment opportunities.
-Over a 12-month period ending September 2025, employment increased by 2.9%, while the labour force increased by 3.8%, causing the unemployment rate to rise by 0.9 percentage points.
-In contrast, Rest of NSW saw employment contract by 0.5% and the labour force fall by 0.1%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Emerald Beach's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Agriculture, forestry & fishing is under-represented at 2.6%, compared to Regional NSW's 5.3%.
+The area offers limited local employment opportunities based on Census data comparison of working population vs resident population.
+Over a 12-month period ending December 2025, employment increased by 3.1% while labour force grew by 2.9%, reducing the unemployment rate by 0.1 percentage points.
+In contrast, Regional NSW saw employment contract by 1.2%, labour force fall by 0.8%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Emerald Beach's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment